Surplus Property Policy

 e.
 Extraordinary Value

 Items that are perceived to have a potential extraordinary value (i.e. antiquities, artwork, and memorabilia) will be handled separately.
-At the discretion of the Vice President for Administration and Finance and/or the President, the items will be auctioned to the highest bidder.
+At the discretion of the Vice President for Finance and Administration and/or the President, the items will be auctioned to the highest bidder.
 Said auction may be held locally, via an on-line internet auction site, or items may be sent to a regional or national auction house where appropriate.